gaswelder/react-slippy-map/readme.md

 The map component has width and height assigned to 100%, thus its size is controlled by the size of its container.

+ The two main properties of the SlippyMap are `center` and `zoom`. `zoom` changes from 0 to whatever level is supported by the tile server.
+The typical maximum is 18.
+Fractional zoom levels are supported too.

 ## Map tiles